HL7/davinci-deqm/source/pages/datax.md

 Upon notification, the Aggregator uses the Collect Data operation to request a MeasureReport and any relevant data from the notifying Provider.
 This operation is discussed in the section above.

-### Must Support

-- This guide adopts the [QI Core *Must Support*] definition with the following additional expectations:

-1. The receiver of data may not be able to complete processing and may report an error if a Must Support element is unavailable.

 {% include link-list.md %}